-Your doctor will also check your kidneys with the following blood tests every year:
+If you have diabetes, your provider will also check your kidneys by using the following blood tests every year:

 When kidney damage is caught in its early stages, it can be slowed with treatment.
 Once larger amounts of protein appear in the urine, kidney damage will slowly get worse.

-Keeping your blood pressure under control (under 130/80) is one of the best ways to slow kidney damage.
+Keeping your blood pressure under control (below 130/80 mm Hg) is one of the best ways to slow kidney damage.

-You can also slow kidney damage by controlling your blood sugar levels, which you can do by:
+You can also slow kidney damage by controlling your blood sugar level through:

-Call your health care provider if you have diabetes and you have not had a routine urinalysis to check for protein.
+Call your provider if you have diabetes and you have not had a urine test to check for protein.

-American Diabetes Association.
-Standards of medical care in diabetes--2012.
+Standards of medical care in diabetes-2016: summary of revisions.
 Diabetes Care.
-2012 Jan;35 Suppl 1:S11-63.
+2016:39 Suppl 1:S4-S5.
+PMID: 26696680 www.ncbi.nlm.nih.gov/pubmed/26696680.

 - Review date: